 Most of the information on this website is accessible without registering.
 Signing up and becoming a member allows you to leave comments, ask questions, save your favorite information to your dashboard, and receive e-mail notifications of new materials.
 This is a community, enriched by group participation.
 Members learn about each other and from each other, and we all come to care about each other.
 GRACE is a growing, dynamic place populated by real people and everyone has something useful to contribute.

 GRACE is a nonprofit that depends on your support.
 We seek charitable grants from foundations and corporate sponsors, but we need your help.

 Your support allows GRACE to provide educational programs on the newest and updated information on cancer treatments (audio programs, online lectures, case-based panel discussions, live forums and more).

 The Global Resource for Advancing Cancer Education (GRACE) is a nonprofit organization that has been granted tax-exempt status from the IRS under section 501(c)(3) of the US tax code.
-Donations are tax deductible according to current tax law for 501(c)(3) organizations.
+Donations are tax-deductible according to the current tax law for 501(c)(3) organizations.
 Our Tax ID is 56-2676328.
 We will do everything we can to create the best educational resource on cancer.
 Your contributions go directly to GRACE programs to bring information to those who need it, for free.
 Be a part of the solution!
 Please support GRACE!